madmachineio/docs/blog/2022/04-06-introduction-about-embedded.md

 ## The difference when programming for a general-purpose computer and an embedded one

-After knowing those terms above, you may find out the main different for a normal application and an embedded application: **the former targets humans while the latter targets machines**.
+After knowing those terms above, you may find out the main difference between a normal application and an embedded application: **the former targets humans while the latter targets machines**.

-A normal application runs in general-purpose computers in our daily life: PC, Mac, Cellphone, tablet, etc. On those computers, people can install any application they like, run them simultaneously.
+A normal application runs on general-purpose computers in our daily life: PC, Mac, Cellphone, tablet, etc. On those computers, people can install any application they like, run them simultaneously.
 In this situation, the computer is controlled by a human interface. **The primary task of the OS is to guarantee all the apps/processes won't affect each other.**

 By contrast, the application in an embedded device mainly focuses on machines.
 All demands are fixed.
-Therefore, **there's always only one dedicated application is running.**
+Therefore, **only one dedicated application is running normally.**

 ### Hardware difference: MMU

 It's not hard to tell many differences between a general-purpose computer and an embedded device/microcontroller.
 But don't be confused by those intricate details.
-IMHO, there's only one key difference: if there is a [**memory management unit**](https://en.wikipedia.org/wiki/Memory_management_unit).
+IMHO, there's only one key difference: if there is a [**memory management unit**](https://en.wikipedia.org/wiki/Memory_management_unit) (MMU).

-MMU is a computer hardware unit which decides whether the CPU supports a general-purpose OS.
+MMU is a computer hardware unit that decides whether the CPU supports a general-purpose OS.
 It gives OS the capability to run multiple apps/processes simultaneously.
 Each process has its own virtual address space.
 MMU maps them to the actual physical RAM.

 By contrast, the microcontroller is used under a more stable circumstance.
-It doesn't need to support multiple processes. **All the code, including application, libraries, OS (if you have one), share the same address space.** Besides, all the hardware components such as ROM, RAM, peripherals are also mapped into the same address space.
+It doesn't need to support multiple processes. **All the code, including application, libraries, OS (if you have one) share the same address space.** Besides, all the hardware components such as ROM, RAM, peripherals are also mapped into the same address space.

 The single address space greatly simplifies the compute architectures, and it brings another characteristic of the microcontroller: where the application is stored.

-We know **a normal application is stored at the external storage**, such as hard driver, SSD, EMMC, SD card etc. File system is used to allow the OS to find and load the exact application.
+We know **a normal application is stored at the external storage**, such as hard driver, SSD, EMMC, SD card etc. File system allows the OS to find and load the exact application.
 The OS needs to copy the application into RAM before running.
 Then the CPU and MMU can work together to translate the memory addresses and run the app.

 When you develop an application for the microcontroller, **all addresses are fixed after linking**.
 Then you could put the application in the ROM, which has its own address.
 So it takes only a few milliseconds to run your code after the device power-up.
 It's called **execute in place (XIP)**.